Sesc0/project2/README.md

 # training data
         - DJIA index closing prices

-the model attempts to locate patterns commonly found in broad market downturns, identify when those are playing out in the present, and predict the likelihood of occurrence in the future
+The model attempts to locate patterns commonly found in broad market downturns, identify when those are playing out in the present, and predict the likelihood of occurrence in the future

 # Initial training criteria:
          - at least 5 periods worth of data for evaluation